psDevUK/jekflix-template/_posts/2019-12-03-Serving-SQL-on-a-UniversalDashboard.md

 ## Cache big data

 So in my job for one of the many databases I connect to, I have to use a given **public** database of the actual database, which only contains views.
 So this does limit me to having to use the given view to obtain the required data.
-Now this wouldn't be a problem if it didn't take over a minute sometimes to get data that I feel should taje 10 seconds or less in SQL.
+Now this wouldn't be a problem if it didn't take over a minute sometimes to get data that I feel should take 10 seconds or less in SQL.
 But as mentioned I am limited to the access I have in this particular database.

 Now you may think that I am just on a moan and rant, well yes kind of, but there is a reason behind this.
 I bring you the solution which is to **cache big data** to get it to display a lot quicker on your dashboard.